Spoigh/sankey/README.md

 ## Configuration

     The project uses a YAML configuration file (config.yaml) to specify income, expenses, and currency.
-Here’s an example config.yaml file format:
+Here’s an example config.yaml file format

     ```yaml
     currency: "CZE"  # Specify the currency symbol or code here